 Most of the time, people fear humour in the workplace because of the common belief that if you are laughing, you are not serious in learning or working.
 In fact, it’s just a matter of balancing on what needs to be done and encouraging fun.

 The truth is humour gives our brains a rest– a rest from worrying about what’s next.
 When you’re laughing, you are not worrying about anything.
-You are being mindful in the moment and that mindfulness helps you feel calm and refreshed.
+You are being mindful in the moment and mindfulness helps you feel calm and refreshed.

 How to Make Sure Your Remote Employees Get to Laugh Together?